Morgan County, Indiana

 Morgan County is a county located in the U.S. state of Indiana.
-As of the 2010 United States Census, the population was 68,894.
+As of the 2020 United States census, the population was 71,780.
 The county seat (and only incorporated city) is Martinsville.

 Morgan County is between Indianapolis, in Marion County, and Bloomington in Monroe County.
 It is included in the Indianapolis-Carmel-Anderson, IN Metropolitan Statistical Area.
 Two major highways, Interstate 69 and Indiana State Road 67, carry large numbers of daily commuters between the two larger communities.
 The county has 14 townships which provide local services.

 History

 The future state of Indiana was first regulated by passage of the Northwest Ordinance in 1787.
 The governing structure created by this act was superposed over an area that was still largely contested with the country's natives, although they were being gradually pushed out of the area.
 In 1818, a series of treaties was concluded, resulting in the confinement of the Miami tribe to the reserve area and the removal of the Delaware tribe, who had dominated central and east central Indiana, to west of the Mississippi River by 1820, clearing the way for colonization.
-The area was called the Delaware New Purchase until it was divided into Wabash County in the northwest and Delaware County in the southeast on 2 January 1820.
+The area was called the Delaware New Purchase until it was divided into Wabash County in the northwest and Delaware County in the southeast on January 2, 1820.
 Those counties were soon after dissolved, and the areas came to be called the "Wabash New Purchase" and "Delaware New Purchase" (renamed the "Adams New Purchase" in 1827).
-Subsequently, 35 new counties (including Morgan, authorized on 15 February 1822) were carved out of the original area.
+Subsequently, 35 new counties (including Morgan, authorized on February 15, 1822) were carved out of the original area.
 It was named for Gen. Daniel Morgan, who defeated the British at the Battle of Cowpens in the Revolutionary War.

 The first settlers arrived in Morgan County in 1822.
 They came mostly from southern states.
 The Mooresville area and surrounding communities received large numbers of southern Quakers, driven to migrate because of their opposition to slavery.
 Paul Hadley, a Mooresville resident, was the designer of the current Indiana flag, as well as a locally prominent water color artist in the early twentieth century.

 In the late nineteenth and early twentieth centuries, mineral springs in Martinsville gave rise to several spas, and the nickname of the Martinsville High School athletic teams has subsequently been the Artesians.

 County government took several steps forward in the 2000s, creating a new Plan Commission, re-instituting a county economic development organization, and establishing the county's first Park and Recreation Board between 2000 and 2004.
-Morgan County also was the first county in the metropolitan Indianapolis region to establish a smoking ban ordinance for restaurants, taking that step in 2004.
-Other communities in the region soon followed Morgan County's lead.
+Morgan County also was the first county in the metropolitan Indianapolis region to establish a smoking ban ordinance for restaurants, which came into effect in 2004.